MarkDing/IoT-Developer-Boot-Camp/README.md

 ## Usage
  - Read document on [Github wiki](https://github.com/MarkDing/IoT-Developer-Boot-Camp/wiki)
  - Clone hands-on code from github to local: git clone https://github.com/MarkDing/IoT-Developer-Boot-Camp.git -b <branch_name>
+ - If you may do the pull request later,please fork the repository,then clone it.

 ## Contribution
  - Please refer to [Contributing Guideline](./CONTRIBUTING.md).